ncatlab/nlab-content/pages/1/3/2/0/231/content.md

 Toby is right, of course: [[monoid|monoids]] [[internalization|internal to]] [[Cat]] are *strict* monoidal categories.
 But alas, these are not the fully general monoidal categories discussed on this page.
 Internalization does not really get around the problem of guessing the diagrams --- such as the pentagon identity --- that make the definition of monoidal category interesting.

 _[[Urs Schreiber|Urs]] says_: The situation is not quite as bad as this makes it seem, I think.
-Much weakening can be understoodd as maps out  of "puffed up" objects, and "puffing up" means: use [[oriental]]s.
+Much weakening can be understood as maps out  of "puffed up" objects, and "puffing up" means: use [[oriental]]s.
 For instance the pentagon diagram above is nothing but the [[oriental|4th oriental]]!
 The tensor product itself is the second oriental, and the associator the third.
-The paragraph below I added to give more details on this:
+The paragraph below I added to give more details on this.

+_[[John Baez|John]] says_: I'd guess that Eric will find what you wrote below just as terrifying as my warning indicated.
+But, it's good stuff.

-#Relation to lax functors, orientals and descent#
+##Relation to lax functors, orientals and descent##

-One can understan the structure of a monoidal category as a special simple case of the general notion of "lax $\infty$-functor", also known -- up to the issue of invertible versus non-invertible structure morphisms -- as the notion of $\infty$-categorical [[descent and codescent|descent]] and as the notion of [[anafunctor|infinity-anafunctor]].
+One can understand the structure of a monoidal category as a special simple case of the general notion of "lax $\infty$-functor", also known -- up to the issue of invertible versus non-invertible structure morphisms -- as the notion of $\infty$-categorical [[descent and codescent|descent]] and as the notion of [[anafunctor|infinity-anafunctor]].

 This may be familiar from the special simple case of a _monoid_ in any bicategory $C$, which can be identified with a lax functor